 He was debating it.
 I leapt off his lap faster than I had ever moved before.
 He knew I hated it when people thought that they could control what I did.
 He knew it, and yet he was still thinking about trying to keep me on lockdown?
 "Elsie," he said calmly, trying to take my attention.
 My heart was thudding in my chest so hard I thought I was going to have a heart attack.
 I turned abruptly and took off down the hall.

 Nick had once told me that it hurt to fight.
 We weren't supposed to fight.
 And he was right, it sort of killed me.
 But I needed to get away from him just for a little while.
 And I knew that he would do his best to follow me, especially when I left in such a hurry.
 I swallowed hard and threw up mental walls.
-I didn't know how strong they were, if they could stand Nick's mind, but the steady stream of words coming from him shut off.
+I didn't know how strong they were, if they could withstand Nick's mind, but the steady stream of words coming from him shut off.
 I rushed out into the living room, ducking past Alexandra and Daniel, who were sitting on the couch.
 I flung open the front door and nearly ran into Rodney.
 God, why were they all right there?
 I just needed to get away for a little while.

 Rodney reached out to take my arm, and I slid past him, out into the front yard.
 He turned to look at me as Nick barreled down the hallway.
 He had probably stood up and come after me the moment I put up the walls to block him out.